 Education is an investment.
-Some companies offer tuition reimbursement for their employees.
+Some companies offer tuition reimbursement to their employees.
 Some people will go their own route and pay the cost on their own.
 Either way, you need to research the degree or certification and learn the best way to move forward with your education.
 Your career development is ultimately up to you.

 I searched on the Project Management Institute site for all of the requirements, tools and information I needed to get started.
 My research helped me eliminate the unnecessary costs and helped focus me in the right direction as I got started.